 Why Does Studying Other Price Action Patterns Not Make Sense?

-Despite the fact that my lessons are quite voluminous, I am trying to avoid providing my readers with useless information.
+Even though my lessons are quite voluminous, I am trying to avoid providing my readers with useless information.
 I believe if you understand the basic principle of the inclined levels, you do not need to waste your time searching the popular chart patterns, such as:

 The reason is that each of these figures has a simple fundamental thing, which is the inclined level that we trade.
 From my point of view, most traders consider the most reliable pattern the double, triple, etc. bottom or top.
 While using the double/triple top pattern, one can draw an important conclusion applicable to all figures in chart analysis.
-Let me tell you about it in details.
+Let me tell you about it in detail.

 Double Bottom Pattern and Important Conclusion